Gonzalo Alberto Pérez

 It’s not about if the next disaster will hit you, but when.

-Our risk and resilience program supports the tourism industry to understand the risks their businesses face and what can be done to prepare for the challenges they face.
+Our disaster management and resilience program supports the visitor economy to understand the risks their businesses face and what can be done to prepare for the challenges they face.
 This includes identifying and assessing the types of risks likely to impact a business and understanding what can be done to reduce the threat, developing a plan to ensure that all team members know how best to respond, preparing a response kit and having a recovery plan in train.

 Through targeted training, either face-to-face or virtual, EarthCheck’s team works with tourism operators to build the knowledge and skills required to better handle the threats coming your way.

 Training is targeted to the geographic region, but follows the United Nations Framework for Disaster Risk Reduction, ensuring operators have best practice protocols in an easy-to-follow guideline.